apache/iotdb-bin-resources/iotdb-tools-thrift/README.md

     ./mvnw clean deploy -P apache-release

+> Note: For some reason you will see errors a the end when deploying the other artifacts, however in all cases I did see the artifacts deployed correctly.

 Once this has been run on each of the supported platforms, go back to Nexus and close the staging repository.